libero/publisher/doc/adr/0002-use-component-level-micro-frontends-for-the-header-and-footer.md

 - Not all popular CDNs are ESI processors (e.g. AWS CloudFront).
 - Components can add their own CSS and JavaScript in the `<head>` ESI.
 - As the page transcludes the component, the user has to take care to avoid clashes in styling and behaviour.
+- The header and footer services can be replaced, or not used.

 [Edge Side Includes (ESIs)]: https://www.w3.org/TR/esi-lang
 [Separate micro frontends for pages]: 0001-use-micro-frontends.md